ColeStrickler/IvyBells/README.md

 - Add Download functionality
 - Add the abilities to transfer files between the Operator Client and the server
 - Add modules that add capabilities
-- Make use of the Twilio API to integrate SMS capabilties with the server
+- Make use of the Twilio API to integrate SMS command and control capabilties with the server
 - Improve security of the server by adding API keys for the Operator Client and a randomized auth mechanism for the agents
 - Integrate a certificate for the server to be able to run HTTPS comms
 - Introduce an easy to modify config.h file that will be used for configuring agents before compilation